LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module4/lab3.rst

 #.
 Execute the following command to start package creation:

-   ``curl -H "Content-Type: application/json" -k -u admin:admin -X POST -d '{"appName": "HelloWorld", "packageVersion": "0.1", "packageRelease": "001"}' https://10.1.1.245/mgmt/shared/iapp/build-package | jq``
+   ``curl -H "Content-Type: application/json" -k -u admin:admin -X POST -d '{"appName": "HelloWorld", "packageVersion": "0.1", "packageRelease": "001"}' https://10.1.1.245/mgmt/shared/iapp/build-package | jq .``

    ..
-NOTE:: The ``| jq`` will format the response in something more readable
+NOTE:: The ``| jq .`` will format the response in something more readable

 #.
 You'll get back a response that looks something like this: